thinkful-ei-iguana/kitchen-helper-front-end/README.md

 # Kitchen Helper:

     Kitchen Helper is a best friend in the kitchen.
-    This app combines the ability to track the items in your pantry, the opportunity to plan your meals for a given time period and puts a large database of recipes at your fingertips.
-This app also allows you to create and add your own recipes.
+    This app combines the ability to create, edit, and add your own recipes.

-## Contributors:
+## Author:

-- Maggie McClellan
 - Calvin Rosehart
-- Anugrah Lambogo
-- Christina Chapman

 ## Motivation: